gmc-code/PC-Python/docs/python/operators.rst

     # 86.0

 | The ``%`` operator, called ``mod`` is used to calculate the remainder when one value is divided by another.
-| For example: finding out if a number is odd or even, divide it by 2, and if the remainder is zero, then it was even.
+| For example: finding out if a number is odd or even.
 | When dividing an integer by 2, the remainder will be 1 for odd numbers and 0 for even numbers.

 .. code-block:: python